Healthcare Design Conference

 October 23-26, 2021 / In person

 Healthcare Design Expo & Conference boasts more than 100 educational sessions providing the latest research, trends, and strategies in the healthcare design industry.
-Plus, in addition to the educational sessions, you’ll have the chance to connect with industry leaders from around the country, as well as taking in the exhibit hall – featuring hundreds of providers giving demonstrations and showcasing the newest innovative healthcare design products and services that support the design of hospital and clinic environments.
+You'll also have the chance to connect with industry leaders from around the country, as well as taking in the exhibit hall–featuring hundreds of providers giving demonstrations and showcasing the newest innovative healthcare design products and services that support the design of hospitals and clinic environments.

-Meet the AAH Board at booth 7080, learn about our programs, and find out how you can get involved at the national level.
+Meet the AAH Board at booth 7080 in the expo hall or stop by our counter in the convention center to learn about our programs and find out how you can get involved with us.

 AAH sessions and events

-The NextGen Forum will bring together current and future leaders in our industry to discuss how we are uniting to impact the health design field.
+The in-person NextGen Forum has been cancelled, however we will host it virtually after HCD.
+Please stay tuned for more information.
 The discussion will include examining the path to leadership from captains of the industry and national leaders from The Center for Health Design and the AIA Academy of Architecture for Health.
-The discussion will also feature recent work and research by future leaders in the field and highlight opportunities for future leaders to get involved to positively impact the health design industry.

 Update and Reception

 October 24, 7-9pm in Atrium Ballroom B

 Join AIA-AAH members, friends, and leaders for an update on the latest developments within AIA-AAH, followed by a relaxed evening to celebrate our 76th years, connect with old friends, and enjoy great food and refreshments.
 Attendees will also be able to meet and greet the talented and hard-working STERIS Student Design Charrette participants and the Herman Miller Scholars.